Canvas CLI

 • logs: Listen and print log streams from a Canvas instance

-• config set: Configure plugin secrets
+• config set: Set plugin variables on a Canvas instance

 canvas init #